mesosphere/dcos-docs-site/pages/1.11/networking/load-balancing-vips/virtual-ip-addresses/index.md

 ### Connections seem to close at random times

 This behavior is often experienced with applications that have long lived connections, such as databases (for example, PostgreSQL).
 To fix, try turning on keepalives.
 The keepalive can be an application specific mechanism like a heartbeat, or something in the protocol like a TCP keepalive.
 A keepalive is required because a load balancer cannot differentiate between idle or dead connections as no packets are sent in either case.
-The default timeout depends on the kernel configuration, but is usually 5 minutes.
+The default timeout depends on the kernel configuration, but is usually five minutes.

  [1]: /1.11/deploying-services/service-ports/